graalvm/mx/README.md

 This is a bugfix that is user visible.
 The patch level should be increased since users of old versions can expect at least the bug that was just fixed.

-- "I fixed some documentation."
-This fix has no impact on the usage of `mx` and should thus not change the version of `mx`.

 - "I fixed a function.
 The result now differs from the results before.
 A user cannot call this function."
-Since this function is invisible to the user, no version update is required.
+The patch level should be increased.

 - "I fixed a function.
 The result now differs from the results before.
 A user could call this function."
 Since the semantics of the function changed